ManticoreGamesInc/platform-documentation/src/tutorials/abilities_advanced.md

     2. Right click this object and create a group containing this.
     3. Now that you have this group containing your ember shape, right click it and create a New Client Context Containing This.
 In general, you always want to keep art in client context or server context folders, to allow the game to run more smoothly.

-4. That settles the art portion--now for the script that will make the game magic happen!
+4. That settles the art portion--now for the script that will make the game magic happen.

     1. Within your project content, create a new script and call it "EmberPickupScript".